 Kinetoplast DNA Quality Control Tests

 For catenated KDNA substrate, at least 90% of the DNA will be retained in the well of a 1% agarose gel.

 kDNA is stored in 10 mM Tris-Cl (pH 7.5), and 1 mM EDTA at the concentration specified with the product.

 kDNA should be stored at 4°C; however, long term storage at -20°C is acceptable.
-The DNA is usually shipped at ambient temperature.
+The substrate is usually shipped at ambient temperature.

 - Phillips JW, Goetz MA, Smith SK, Zink DL, Polishook J, Onishi R, Salowe S, Wiltsie J, Allocco J, Sigmund J, Dorso K, Lee S, Skwish S, de la Cruz M, Martin J, Vicente F, Genilloud O, Lu J, Painter RE, Young K, Overbye K, Donald RGK, Singh SB: Discovery of Kibdelomycin, A Potent New Class of Bacterial Type II Topoisomerase Inhibitor by Chemical-Genetic Profiling in Staphylococcus aureus.
 Cell Chemistry and Biology 2011, 18: 955-965. doi: 10.1016/j.chembiol.2011.06.011.